4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Background of 4D mmWave Radars

-The traditional signal processing flow and corresponding data formats of 4D mmWave radars are shown in Fig.\ref{Fig:flow}.
-In step 1, millimeter waves are transmitted from transmission (TX) antennas.
-After reaching surrounding targets, waves are reflected to reception (RX) antennas.
-The waveform of most existing 4D mmWave radars is the Frequency Modulated Continuous Wave (FMCW), which offers superior resolution compared to other waveforms.
-In every working cycle (i.e. chirp) of the transmission antennas of FMCW radars, the frequency of the signal increases linearly with a starting frequency $f_c$, a bandwidth $B$, a frequency slope $S$, and a time duration $T_c$.
-By measuring the frequency of the received signal, the range $r$ of the target can be calculated as follows:
+The traditional signal processing workflow and corresponding data formats of 4D mmWave radars are shown in Fig.\ref{Fig:flow}.
+In step 1, millimeter waves are transmitted from the transmitting (TX) antennas.
+These waves, upon encountering surrounding targets, are reflected back to receiving (RX) antennas.
+The waveform employed by the majority of extant 4D mmWave radars is the Frequency Modulated Continuous Wave (FMCW), which is renowned for its superior resolution capabilities in comparison to alternative waveforms.
+During each operational cycle (commonly referred to as a 'chirp') of the FMCW radar's TX antennas, the frequency of the emitted signal increases linearly, characterized by an initial frequency $f_c$, a bandwidth $B$, a frequency slope $S$, and a time duration $T_c$.
+By measuring the frequency of the signal received, the range $r$ of the target can be calculated as follows:

-where $t$ is the time interval between transmission and reception, $c$ is the light speed, and $\Delta f$ is the frequency difference between the transmitted and received signals.
-Meanwhile, one frame of an FMCW radar contains $N_c$ chirps and has a time duration $T_f$.
-To avoid interference between adjacent chirps, the transmitted and received signals are considered within one chirp, so the maximum unambiguous detection range of 4D mmWave radars is restricted by $T_c$.
-Taking an AWR1843 from Texas Instrument as an instance, its $T_c=0.33\mu s$, accordingly its maximum unambiguous range is 50m.
-Under the assumption that the range of a target in one frame is constant, the radial relative velocity $v$ of the target can be calculated by the Doppler effect as follows:
+where $t$ denotes the temporal interval between transmission and reception, $c$ represents the light speed, and $\Delta f$ is the discrepancy in frequency between the transmitted and received signals.
+Concurrently, a single frame of an FMCW radar comprises $N_c$ chirps and spans a temporal duration $T_f$.
+To avoid interference amongst successive chirps, the transmitted and received signals are considered within an individual chirp.
+Consequently, the maximum unambiguous range detectable by 4D mmWave radars is restricted by the chirp duration $T_c$.
+By way of illustration, the AWR1843 from Texas Instruments features a chirp duration of $T_c=0.33\mu s$, accordingly its maximum unambiguous range is 50 meters.
+Presuming the target's range remains invariant within a single frame, the frequency shift between two successive chirps is employed to deduce the radial relative velocity $v$ of the target, utilizing the Doppler effect, as delineated below:

-where the first equation is the Doppler effect formula, $\Delta f$ and $\Delta\varphi$ are the frequency and phase drift between the received signals of adjacent two chirps, respectively.
-It is evident that the range and Doppler resolutions depend on $f_c, T_c, N_c$, etc., for which readers can refer \cite{venonMillimeterWaveFMCW2022} for details.
+where the first equation is the Doppler effect formula, $\Delta f$ and $\Delta\varphi$ correspond to the frequency and phase shifts, respectively, between the received signals of two successive chirps.
+It is manifest that the range and Doppler resolutions depend on parameters such as $f_c, T_c, N_c$.
+For an in-depth exposition of these dependencies, readers are directed to consult the work of Venon et al. \cite{venonMillimeterWaveFMCW2022}.